mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

 ## Interpret the results of your Experiments {#interpret-results}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_content_experiment_summary"
+>title="Summary widget"
+>abstract="The Summary widget provides an overview of your experiment results, including whether they are conclusive or not.
+It offers a quick and easy way to understand the outcome of your experiment."

 ![](assets/experimentation_report_3.png)

 This section describes the Experiment reports and how to understand the various statistical quantities that are presented.